akira215/logger/README.md

 ### Existing policies
 For now only two policies are implemented:
   * `file_log_policy`, which basically log into a file
   * `ringfile_log_policy`, which log on `n` rolling files, with a max size per file.
 At startup, the last modified file is selected.
-If there is enough space to logg data in this file, data, will be appened, if note, rotating process occured.
+If there is enough space to logg data in this file, data, will be appened, if not, rotating process occured.
 2 args in the constructor :
     * `max_size` max size of one file in bytes, default value is 1MB.
 Note that 1KB = 1 024 bytes (and 1MB = 1 024KB and so on), and that the policy don't break log messages, and always keep file size less than `max_size`.
 File will be rotate if the incoming message is too big regarding the actual file size.
     *  `max_file_count` is the max number of rotating file, default value is 2.
 Note that a number will be appened to the filename, starting by `0` and up to `max_file_count` - 1, so you will have for example `execution.log.0`, `execution.log.1`, ...
     * Please note that with 2 files, in the worst case, you will have `max_size` data logged, with 3 files worst case is 2*`max_size`, ...
+  * `dailyfile_log_policy`, which log on a file that change everyday.
+At startup, the file of the day is selected and log data appened.
+3 args in the constructor :
+    * `decimal_rotate_hour` the hour when the file rotation shall occured, in decimal (i.e. 12.25 represent 12h15', you can get the conversion from hour to decimal by dividing minutes per 60).
+Default value is 0.0.
+Note that a convention is that the day x start the latter at 12:00 and finish at 12:00 day x+1.
+If your rotate point is 5:00, the file will have the name of the day x from day x 5:00 to day x+1 5:00.
+But if rotate point is 17:00, the file will have the name of day x-1 from day x-1 17:00 to day x 17:00.
+    *  `max_file_count` is the max number of rotating file, default value is 30.
+It will be interpreted as a number of day from today.
+Files with the correct name will be scanned, and the date will be determined by the extension (note exploiting the file system date), using the `fmt` format.
+All file older than `max_file_count` days will be deleted.
+Files that doesn't match the pattern are ignored.
+The check operation is done each time a new file is created.
+    *  `fmt` is the date format that will be used as an extension to the log filename.
+For example, the default format will generate `execution.log.2020-04-17`, `execution.log.2020-04-18`, ...
+You can tweak the format checking `std::put_time` from `<iomanip>` documentation.
   * `stdout_log_policy`, which send the log to stdout.
   * `spread_log_policy`, which spread log message to several log policy (which obviously all inherit from `log_policy_interface`). `spread_log_policy` has a variadic constructor, you should add as many as logging polcies as you want, just take care of the performance.
 Another caveat when using `spread_log_policy` is that all policies will have the same name, so the same filename.
 It is not a problem if one policy is only one policy is a `file_log_policy`. `stdout_log_policy` has no filename and `ringfile_log_policy` will append a number after the logger filename.
 Also keep in mind that you will have to set up the base policies before calling the `spread_log_policy` contructor (max file size, ...)